statelyai/xstate/docs/src/pages/api/machine.md

 # Machine

-A machine in `xstate` represents a hierarchical state machine, or statechart.
+A machine in XState represents a hierarchical state machine, or statechart.
 The `Machine(...)` function creates these machines.

 ## `Machine(config)`

 **Arguments:**

 - `config`: `MachineConfig | ParallelMachineConfig`

 **Returns:** `StandardMachine | ParallelMachine`